 Endura

-For Dumbbell Clean Pull, Novice starts at 0.52x bodyweight for men and 0.36x for women, while Elite starts at 1.3x bodyweight for men and 1.0x for women.
+Under strict Dumbbell Clean Pull strength standards, Novice starts around 0.52x bodyweight for men and 0.36x for women, while Elite starts around 1.3x for men and 1.0x for women.

 Understanding Your Dumbbell Clean Pull Strength Score